Louisville Accident Attorney

 No one should have to pay for the consequences of a car accident that they did nothing to cause.
 Fortunately, with the help of a compassionate and skilled attorney, many victims do not have to.
-At Sampson Law Firm our Louisville car accident law firm is here to assist with any type of auto accident case that lead to an injury.
+At Sampson Law Firm, our Louisville car accident law firm is here to assist with any auto accident case that leads to an injury.

-What to Do After a Auto Collision in Louisville, KY
+What to Do After a Car Accident in Louisville, KY

 No matter how careful you are behind the wheel, you may be involved in a car wreck at some point.
-The moments immediately following a collision are naturally very stressful, nonetheless, it is important to understand what steps you should take to protect your physical health as well as your legal standing.
+The moments immediately following a collision are naturally very stressful.
+Nonetheless, it is important to understand what steps you should take to protect your physical health and your legal standing.
 If you are ever involved in a car accident, take the following steps:

 - Stop at the Crash Scene, Call 911 – Get to a safe place and call 911.
 When you speak to the dispatcher, they will need to know your location, whether or not anyone has been injured, and a general description of the scene.
 The severity of injuries can vary, so be as clear as possible about any injuries.
 These details will give first responders a decent idea of what to expect and whether or not they should send an ambulance to the scene.